quickwit-oss/quickwit/docs/distributed-tracing/index.md

 There are a few limitations on the current distributed tracing setup in Quickwit 0.5:
 - Aggregations are not available on sparse fields and JSON field, this will be fixed in 0.6.
 This means that only the timestamp and `trace_id` fields can support aggregations.
-- The OTLP gRPC service does not provide High-Availibility and High-Durability, this will be fixed in Q2/Q3.
+- The OTLP gRPC service does not provide High-Availability and High-Durability, this will be fixed in Q2/Q3.
 - OTLP gRPC service index documents only in the `otel-trace-v0` index.
 - OTLP HTTP is not available but it should be easy to add.

-If you are interested in new features or discover other limitations, please open an issue on [GitHub](https://github.com/quickwit-oss/quickwit).
+If you are interested in new features or discovered other limitations, please open an issue on [GitHub](https://github.com/quickwit-oss/quickwit).